Just 20 mins. from downtown Louisville. 60 minutes from Cincinnati, OH. 70 minutes from the Ark Encounter (I-71 Exits 14 – 22)

 Trains on Main

 Main Street is filled with unique boutiques, awesome restaurants, and museums & art galleries, so enjoy an afternoon being mesmerized by the train as it passes by each storefront!
-Visit our Trains page for more specific train information or for shopping and dining information, visit their website at La Grange Crossroads District.
+Visit our Trains page for more specific train information or for shopping and dining information, visit their website at La Grange Main Street.
 You can also visit our shop page for a complete list of shops throughout the county.

 Kim’s Tidbit: During your excursion through downtown La Grange, you will not want to miss the view from the NEW Train Observation Tower located in front of the Main Street Bourbon & Ale House.
 While you’re there, you must try their locally-made garlic knots with beer cheese, and sit outside on the deck.
 They also have great daily specials such as Guinness fish and chips and gourmet flatbread pizzas!